Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 Floyd Cramer "The Essential" (RCA Records, 1995)

-Cramer was the house pianist at RCA's Nashville studios, with his patent-pending "dripping note" style...
+A best-of set profiling Louisiana-born Floyd Cramer (1933-1997) who served as the house pianist at RCA's Nashville studios, with his patent-pending "dripping note" style...
 He was rather successful as an album artist, if not on the singles charts.
 (Bargain bins used to be crammed full of his old LPs, back when vinyl ruled the world...)
 These instrumental tracks are for hardcore easy-listening fans only, but if you're a fan, you'll dig the dee-lux treatment on this 20-song retrospective.

 Melodie Crittenden "Melodie Crittenden" (Asylum Records, 1998)